-The maps above show the great density of ships off the European Atlantic coasts.
-However, most of these vessels have their call elsewhere and only pass through the Atlantic.
-In terms of short sea shipping, the Atlantic area account for approximately 14 % of European totals, which is roughly half of the contribution from North Sea and Mediterranean short shipping, respectively.
+The maps above show the great density of ships off the European Atlantic coast.
+However, many of these vessels only pass through the Atlantic and call into ports elsewhere.
+In terms of short sea shipping, the Atlantic area accounts for approximately 14 % of the European total, which is roughly half of the contribution from North Sea and Mediterranean short shipping, respectively.92

-The table beneath lists the major Atlantic ports in comparison to their European counterparts.
-Four ports in the Atlantic Member States rank in between the 20 largest cargo ports (short and deep sea freight), and they are relatively small relative to the largest maritime hub in Europe, Rotterdam.
+The table below lists the major Atlantic ports in comparison to their European counterparts.
+Four ports in the Atlantic Member States rank amongst the 20 largest cargo ports (short and deep sea freight), and they are relatively small in comparison to the largest maritime hub in Europe, Rotterdam.
 Other significant Atlantic ports include Nantes Saint-Nazaire, Sines and Rouen.
-Still, marine transportation is dominated by few major ports and shipping companies and a host of smaller ports and SMEs.
-Economics of scale are very important in logistics and goods concentrate in transportation hubs.
+Marine transportation is dominated by few major ports and shipping companies and a host of smaller ports and SMEs.